dodoxxb/dodoxxb.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023.12* Academy Comprehensive Outstanding Second Prize, SIGS, Tsinghua University
-- *2022.12* The Outstanding Innovation Award of the 1st "Biopharmaceutical and Health Engineering Cup" Graduate Academic Forum, Tsinghua University.
+- *2022.12* The Outstanding Innovation Award of the 1st "Biopharmaceutical and Health Engineering Cup" Graduate Academic Forum (1/15), Tsinghua University.
 - *2022.12* Academy Comprehensive Outstanding Second Prize, SIGS, Tsinghua University
 - *2022.11* The 4th place in the men's singles of the 1st “Badminton friendly match between teachers and students”, iBHE, Tsinghua University.
 - *2021.12* The Second Prize of orienteering competition of commemorating the 86th anniversary of the December 9th Movement, Tsinghua University.